-Type of Policy: Administrative Effective Date: Jan 2011 Review Date: Jun 2020

-Contact Title: Director of Accounts Payable & Travel Contact Email: abbie.coker@business.gatech.edu
+Policy No: 5.3.1 Type of Policy: Administrative Effective Date: Feb 2011 Last Revised: Feb 2019 Review Date: Feb 2020 Policy Owner: Accounts Payable Contact Name: Abbie Coker Contact Title: Director of Accounts Payable & Travel Contact Email: abbie.coker@business.gatech.edu

-An honorarium is a one-time payment for short-term services, as outlined in this procedure, where the Institute does not expect a particular deliverable and the recipient will not invoice the Institute for services rendered..
+An honorarium is a one-time payment for short-term services, as outlined in this procedure, where the Institute does not expect a particular deliverable and the recipient will not invoice the Institute for services rendered.
 Nonresident Alien individuals may receive honorarium payments with a J-1, B-1, or B-2 visa.
 Most other Visas do not permit honoraria payment.

-- Honorariums will be paid to individuals, rather than companies or organizations.
-Services provided by companies or organizations must be contracted. - Honorariums may not be paid to Georgia Tech employees including student employees. - State law limits those State of Georgia employees who are eligible to sell their services to other State agencies on a per diem/honorarium basis.
-Payment is allowed only if the individual is classified in one of the following categories: - o chaplain - fireman - o any person holding a doctoral or master's degree from an accredited college or university - physician - dentist - o psychologist - o registered nurse or licensed practical nurse
+- Honorariums are to be paid to individuals, rather than companies or organizations.
+Services provided by companies or organizations must be contracted. - Honorariums are not be paid to Georgia Tech employees including student employees. - State law limits those State of Georgia employees who are eligible to sell their services to other State agencies on a per diem/honorarium basis.
+Payment is allowed only if the individual is classified in one of the following categories: - chaplain - fireman - any person holding a doctoral or master's degree from an accredited college or university - physician - dentist - psychologist - registered nurse or licensed practical nurse